mlsec-group/adversarial-observations/README.md

 # Adversarial Observations in Weather Forecasting

-This repository contains the code used for the publication "Adversarial Observations in Weather Forecasting".
+This is the code repository accompanying our paper [Adversarial Observations in Weather Forecasting](https://arxiv.org/abs/2504.15942).
 You can reproduce our results using the code in this repository.
-It also contains our forked variant of the [GenCast package](https://github.com/google-deepmind/graphcast).

 ## Dependencies

 We package all dependencies in an [apptainer](https://apptainer.org/) image for ease of reproduction.
+Our forked variant of the [GenCast package](https://github.com/google-deepmind/graphcast) is included directly in this repository.

-You can build the package using
+You can build the container using
 > apptainer build container.sif container.def

 and then start an interactive session (with support for Nvidia CUDA) using
 > apptainer run --nv container.sif bash

-We assume that all scripts are executed in this environment.
+We assume that all scripts are executed in this environment with an appropriate CUDA-capable GPU.
+All test were performed on NVIDIA A40 gpus with 48 GB VRAM.

 ## Data